Deterministic single-photon source over the terahertz regime

 A promising approach for generating THz radiation involves leveraging the interaction between cavities and laser-dressed electronic transitions in polar systems~\cite{kibis2009,savenko2012,shammah2014,chestnov2017a,deliberato2018,pompe2023}.
-The permanent dipole moments that appear in emitters with broken-inversion symmetry enable nonlinear radiative transitions between laser-dressed states of the same Rabi doublet, which can achieve THz frequencies.
-In our recent work~\cite{groiseau2024}, we have shown that Purcell enhancement of this mechanism by THz cavities allows one to generate a non-deterministic tunable THz SPE, which bypasses the large ratio between dephasing~\cite{cole2001} and transition rates that hinder conventional optical dipole transitions at THz frequencies.
+Permanent dipole moments in asymmetric emitters enable nonlinear radiative transitions between laser-dressed states of the same Rabi doublet, which can achieve THz frequencies.
+In a recent work~\cite{groiseau2024}, we have shown that Purcell enhancement of this mechanism by THz cavities allows one to generate a continuous THz SPE, which bypasses the large ratio between dephasing and transition rates that hinder conventional optical dipole transitions at THz frequencies~\cite{cole2001}.
+However, continuous SPEs do not allow deterministic timing of photon emission events and results in emission over steady-state mixtures within finite detection windows, limiting indistinguishability and compatibility with synchronized quantum protocols.

-Building on such mechanism, in this work we develop a full scheme for on-demand, optically-heralded generation of single photons in the THz regime with high purity, efficiency, and indistinguishability, by combining a tailored pulse protocol with a feasible hybrid-cavity design [see Fig.~\ref{fig1}(a,b)].
-Crucially, the use of optically dressed states introduces a challenge unique to this class of emitters: spontaneous emission of visible photons can repopulate the emitter during THz photon generation, degrading the purity of the output.
-We address this issue and show that it can be overcome through careful control of the drive and cavity parameters.
+Here, we develop a full scheme for on-demand, optically-heralded generation of single photons in the THz regime with high purity, efficiency, and indistinguishability.
+We realize this by combining a tailored pulse protocol with a feasible hybrid-cavity design [see Fig.~\ref{fig1}(a,b)].
+While competing visible-photon emission can degrade the output purity, its impact can be minimized through optimized cavity and pulse design.
+At the same time, these visible photons enable heralding and complete tomographic reconstruction of the photon-number distribution of the emitted THz state using fully optical detection.